solo-io/solo-kit/README.md

 See `test/mock_resources.proto` and `test/generate.go` for an example of how to use solo-kit

 ## Build
-- clone repo to gopath
+- clone repo locally
-- gather dependencies: `dep ensure -v`
+- gather dependencies: `go mod download`
 - use binary produced with `make solo-kit-gen` or import `cmd.Run(...)` into your own code gen code

 ## Usage